 9. Roll surface – Use an unfilled lawn roller to firm, but not over pack, the soil surface.

 10. Irrigate frequently at least 3 times/day for 6 weeks – Keep top 1/2 in. of soil moist, not soaking.
 Pay attention that soil does not dry in afternoon heat.

 11. Apply 2nd application of starter fertilizer 3 weeks after seeding (CRUCIAL).

 12. Begin weekly mowing when at 1½-2 in. – Set height to 1 ½ in.
 Mowing right after irrigation may hurt seedlings.

 13. Raise mowing height to 3-3½ in. after 6 weeks – Never remove more than 1/3 of grass blade at a time.

-14. Begin standard fertilization/irrigation programs at 8 weeks – Do not apply weed control products until lawn has been mowed at least 4 times and 8
+14. Begin standard fertilization/irrigation programs at 8 weeks – Do not apply weed control products until lawn has been mowed at least 4 times and 8 weeks has passed.

 Ideal for areas with limited water availability, without sacrificing turf performance.